Laynaria/Express-Tests/README.md

 10- First tests : check if index.js and data.json files exists in their respective tests files

 11- Create a controller fodler with a wilderController and separate your logic from index.js in a browse and read function

+12- create a wildersController.test.js file and test if wilderController.js exist

+13- create some